Avian Habitat Use Monitoring at the Edmonds Marsh

 What have we discovered so far?

 The first couple of years of this project are helping us establish a baseline measure for the avian biodiversity in the marsh and its microhabitats.
-Check out our annual data presentation at the 2020 Puget Sound Bird Fest in Edmonds.
+Check out the presentation at the 2020 Puget Sound Bird Fest in Edmonds.